SDGGiesbrecht/SDGSwift/Documentation/🇨🇦EN Related Projects.md

 ### [SDGSwift](https://github.com/SDGGiesbrecht/SDGSwift)

-SDGSwift enables the use the Swift compiler as a package dependency.
+SDGSwift enables use of the Swift compiler as a package dependency.

 ### [SDGCommandLine](https://github.com/SDGGiesbrecht/SDGCommandLine)